UChicago Official Mascot

 After an exhilarating celebration held at midnight to celebrate the release of the list, the teams have four days to create, invent, perform, figure out, and finish over 300 items on the list, many of which are jobs that appear to be impossible.

 Some of the activities take place on a journey that is up to 1,000 miles long and begins in Chicago.
 Others are participating in the Scav Olympics, which are a series of bizarrely themed individual contests.
-And the remaining items on the list include things like transforming a city bus into a bowling alley, making a stationary-bicycle-powered microwave that is capable of fully cooking a HotPocket, falsely shouting “theater!” in a firehouse, and building a periodic coffee table of elements.
+The remaining items on the list include things like transforming a city bus into a bowling alley, making a stationary-bicycle-powered microwave that is capable of fully cooking a HotPocket, falsely shouting “theater!” in a firehouse, and building a periodic coffee table of elements.

 Kuviasungnerk-Kangeiko